-9. Flash Image
+Flash Image

-This reprograms any Altus Metrum device by using a TeleMetrum or TeleDongle as a programming dongle.
+This reprograms Altus Metrum devices with new firmware.
+TeleMetrum v1.x, TeleDongle, TeleMini and TeleBT are all reprogrammed by using another similar unit as a programming dongle (pair programming).
+TeleMega, TeleMetrum v2 and EasyMini are all programmed directly over their USB ports (self programming).
 Please read the directions for flashing devices in the Updating Device Firmware chapter below.